fossxo/fossxo.github.io/gdd/_sources/gameplay.rst.txt

 capitalize on rare mistakes made by the computer to win.
 This is the recommended difficulty for experienced tic-tac-toe players.

-.. index:: two player mode
+.. index:: two player mode, multiplayer
 .. _ref-gameplay-two-player-mode:

 ===============